 Maybe you have a therapist and a separate person for inner healing (if that is what you want).

 For those that decide you want a state-licensed therapist, go for it!
 It is for you that I am creating a special journal to help you along in your counseling (yay!).
 It is a book filled with spiritual tools to help you as you heal.

-This journal will also be a great support to ALL Christians who are in counseling and want some help between sessions (including my own clients!).
-I hope to have it ready by August 1st, 2022.
+(This journal will also be a great support to ALL Christians who are in counseling and want some help between sessions (including my own clients!).
+I hope to have it ready by November 1st, 2022).

 God moved me to be a therapist under Him.
 This means that I offer the best parts of therapy with Christian tools along with inner healing.
 I do not diagnose but do use temperament testing to help me (and you) learn more about God's design in you.